ellipse2v/pytmThreatModeling/README.md

 -   **MITRE ATT&CK Mapping**: Each STRIDE threat is mapped to one or more MITRE ATT&CK techniques and tactics.
 -   **Severity Calculation**:
     -   Base scores per STRIDE category.
-    -   Target multipliers (e.g., critical servers).
+    -   Target multipliers per STRIDE category.
     -   Protocol-based adjustments (e.g., HTTP vs HTTPS).
 -   **Diagram Generation**:
     -   DOT, SVG, and HTML diagrams with threat highlights and legends.